1.1 Crash Course on R Syntax

 Attributes of an object (if any) can be accessed using the

 attributes() function.
-Not all R objects contain attributes, in which case the
+Not all R objects contain attributes, in

 attributes() function returns